robotology/wb-toolbox/doc/mkdocs/data/Migration_from_WBI-Toolbox_1.0.md

-# Migration from WBI-Toolbox to WB-Toolbox 2.*
+# From WBI-Toolbox to WB-Toolbox 2.*

 Given a simulink model with some WBI-Toolbox blocks inside, the general procedure is to **substitute each block with the corresponding one from WB-Toolbox 2.0**.
 However, there are some things the user should take care while doing this operation.
 This guide points out the main differences between the two toolboxes.
 For more information about the WBI-Toolbox, please have a look at the [WBI-Toolbox README](https://github.com/robotology-playground/WBI-Toolbox/blob/master/README.md).